 As our family has grown, so has our laundry pile, and it can be frustrating!
 A mountain of laundry can quickly become a monster, take over your house and ruin everyone’s mood.
 It can create tension and silly drama as you dig through piles of clothes trying to find something to wear.
 It definitely creates Mom Guilt.

-Mom Guilt happens when you see big piles of laundry on the floor, your kids running around in wrinkled clothes that they pulled out of a stack on their dresser, and mommy blogs with cute printable lists of how to organize your life better so that you don’t have a laundry problem.
+Mom Guilt is something that happens when you see big piles of laundry on the floor, your kids running around in wrinkled clothes that they pulled out of a stack on top of their dresser, and mommy blogs with cute printable lists of how to organize your life better so that you don’t have a laundry problem.
 I hate those lists.
 They make me feel worse.
 If only I was more organized, I would stick to a list and my house would be perfect with no piles.
-Right?

 Over the course of the last 10 months, I accidentally discovered three steps to conquering this laundry monster.
 Have I completely conquered it myself?
 No. But it has gotten significantly less menacing.
 In fact, we only spend about 3 hours a week on laundry.
 If I could just discipline myself enough to get the clean clothes put away in a timely manner, well, then, I will have conquered the laundry monster.

 Is this the only way to solve the problem?
 Probably not.
 This is just what we did and it probably isn’t for everybody.
 But if you are desperate to crawl out from underneath that heavy, smelly, smothering laundry pile–then read on.

 Cute Little Step 1: